 Bio

 My name is Nanqinqin Li (pronunciation: nan-CHIN-CHin, Chinese: 李南沁沁).
-I am a second-year Ph.D. student at Princeton University advised by Prof. Michael Freedman on systems research in Princeton SNS Group (also working closely with Prof. Amit Levy and Prof. Wyatt Lloyd).
+I am a Ph.D. candidate at Princeton University advised by Prof. Michael Freedman on systems research in Princeton SNS Group (also working closely with Prof. Amit Levy and Prof. Wyatt Lloyd).

 I received my M.S. degree from the University of Chicago advised by Prof. Haryadi Gunawi on combating the notorious tail latency problem of solid-state drives.
 I got my B.Eng degree from Beijing University of Posts and Telecommunications.